techworkersco/twc-site-berlin/_events/general-meeting-26-stammtisch-🍻.md

 ---
 ## {{ page.date | date: '%R %A, %d %B %Y' }}

-Our monthly general meeting will be in person, at an outdoor table of Suedblock.
+Our monthly general meeting will be in person, likely at an outdoor table of Suedblock.
 See below for address/accessibility.
+We \*might\* change the location, so check again for updates.

 All Tech and Non Tech Workers (🧨 TNT) are welcome, including people outside of Berlin.
 The event will be held in English.